 Spurs kick off rust from layoff to beat Clippers 105-97

 San Antonio Spurs forward Kawhi Leonard dunks during the first half of the team's NBA basketball game against the Los Angeles Clippers, Friday, Feb.
 24, 2017, in Los Angeles.
-San Antonio Spurs forward Kawhi Leonard dunks during the first half of the team's NBA basketball game against the Los Angeles Clippers, Friday, Feb.
+Los Angeles Clippers forward Blake Griffin, left, takes a pass as San Antonio Spurs center Dewayne Dedmon defends during the first half of an NBA basketball game, Friday, Feb.
 24, 2017, in Los Angeles.

 Add your comments below